dickymuhr/belajar-elasticsearch/readme.md

     }
 ```
 ## Multi Fields
 From one field to become several different data types.
+When a field has multi field, the multi field will be automatically inserted when we insert data to the main field.
 We define multi fields schema in the mapping
 ```
     PUT http://localhost:9200/categories/_mapping
     Content-Type: application/json